MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/bring-your-own-device.md

 ### Inventory management permission

-The inventory management permission in Teams Pro management portal allows other users to view and manage the inventory management.
-You can create roles and grant other users' permission to access inventory management and associate peripherals to rooms or desks.
+The inventory management permission in Teams Pro Management portal allows other users to view and manage the inventory management.
+You can create roles and grant other users permission to access inventory management and associate peripherals to rooms or desks.